ACRealms/ACRealms.WorldServer/README.md

 If a realm file exists, it must have a corresponding entry in this file, and vice versa.
 It's not the most user-friendly process but there is room for improvement.

 #### Realm and Ruleset JSON

+(UPDATE MAY 2024: I am working on a way to support JSON validation and autocomplete functionality via json-schema to improve the developer experience for this, and may possibly support YAML in a future release as well)

 A realm file exists under `Content/json/realms/realm/xxx.jsonc`, and a ruleset file exists under `Content/json/realms/ruleset/xxx.jsonc`.
 They have the same basic structure.
 The key difference between a realm and a ruleset is that a realm may exist as a permanent home location for a player.
 A ruleset does not.
 Rulesets are intended to be composed on top of realms, to produce "ephemeral realms" (temporary rulesets).